mikedunlop101/mindfullness/README.md

 MY Mindfullness Project

 The purpose of this project is to create a self help website for mindfulness for the local community of Swindon.
-It is a relatively simple site, but the emphasis is that active midfulness aware people can have a readily available resourse based in their local area.
+It is a relatively simple site, but the emphasis is that active mindfulness aware people can have a readily available resourse based in their local area.
 The intention is to include some self administered music and mindfulness videos on the about_us page.
-A table with meeting dates will be made available on the about_us page so that active midfulness people can meet up on a regular basis and share their stories and hopefully support each other.
+A table with meeting dates will be made available on the about_us page so that active mindfulness people can meet up on a regular basis and share their stories and hopefully support each other.

 Strategy

-The aim is to build a relevant website that adds to the existing community of mindfullness websites that are currently on the Net.
+The aim is to build a relevant website that adds to the existing community of mindfulness websites that are currently on the Net.
 The website will be based on research of information currently available on well known sites.
 This site aims to be different in that it is completely free and does not generate a income.
 Though donations towards it's upkeep are welcome.
 The main focus will be B 2 C, as its the ordinary persons struggling through life who will benefit the most.
 There is a opportunity that a community can be developed from a self help group that will be created within the website.
 The website will be managed by Michael Dunlop on a voluntary basis.

 Scope Plane